 No one can tell the signs of a trustworthy industry website like you.
 You know what certifications, articles, statistics and content are relevant and trustworthy for readers, so when you come across a site that's linking to your website that makes you feel uneasy, it's probably not a link you'd want.
-What you can do here is reach out to the website owner and ask for the link to be removed or consider disavowing the link if that's something you (get a professional SEO opinion here) feel needs to be done.
+What you can do here is reach out to the website owner and ask for the link to be removed or consider disavowing the link if that's something you (get a SEO expert opinion here) feel needs to be done.

 Does this Link Send Traffic to My Website?

 While you want improved rankings and organic visibility to those users who are searching for relevant industry queries or keywords, you're ultimately in the business to get sales and to get leads.
 In order to do that, you need to get traffic to your website.
-One sign of a great, high quality backlink pointing to your website is one that sends you quality traffic that engages and converts.
+One sign of a great, high-quality backlink pointing to your website is one that sends you quality traffic that engages and converts.
 What you can do here is check the date of the article linking to you, go to your Google Analytics implementation, set the date range from the post date to today's date, and goto Aquisition > All Traffic > Channels > Referral.
 Check and see if the site linking domain is listed and check the metrics of how the website's traffic is performing on your website!

 Does Anything About the Linking Site's Metrics Make You Think Twice?

-This takes a little bit more effort to research and also requires a bit of technical know how, but taking a look at the metrics of the page / domain linking to your website can tell you a lot about how search engines view this website.
+This takes a little bit more effort to research and also requires a bit of technical know-how, but taking a look at the metrics of the page / domain linking to your website can tell you a lot about how search engines view this website.
 There are quite a couple of quick metrics you can check to gauge the health of the website:

 - Domain Authority - Quickly aggregates all of the domain metrics to give an overall ranking capability of the domain.
-The lower this number, the lower value it has in the search engines results.
+The lower this number, the lower value it has in the search engine results.

 - Page Authority - A metric calculated by looking at possible ranking factors (like the page's backlink profile) of the page.
-The lower this number, the lower value it has in the search engines results.
+The lower this number, the lower value it has in the search engine results.